datapro4hire/Water/README.md

 </html>

 ### Exploratory Data Analysis
+I spent quite a bit of time on this task, becoming familiar with the dataset.
+This is a large dataset, spanning 2 decades, with data fron locations all over Canada.

 ### Statistical Analysis
+I identified the Target variable and performed some basic statistical analysis.
+As a result, I selected Linear Regression as my baseline model.

 ### Machine Learning
+Over the next few days, I will work on modelling and so far I have selected: Linear Regression, Randon Forest, and Adaboost.

 ### Findings
+There are issues with my dataset and I need to resolve them before moving to the modelling phase.

 ### Next Steps
+Feature enginnering, ML Pipeline, and Dashboard.

 ### Conclusion and Call to Action
+TBD/In Progress